Cooking Tips for Stuffed Instant Pot Chicken Breast

-- Pat Dry the Chicken Roulade: Pat dry the bacon wrapped chicken roulade with paper towels.
+Pat Dry Chicken Roulade: Pat dry the bacon-wrapped chicken roulade with paper towels.
 You can wrap the pressure cooked chicken roulade tightly with aluminum foil and place in the fridge until serving.

-- Brown & Crisp Up the Bacon: In the Instant Pot (Sauté High function) or a skillet (medium high heat), carefully brown the outer layer (bacon) of the chicken roulade.
+Brown & Crisp Up Bacon: In the Instant Pot (Sauté High function) or a skillet (medium-high heat), carefully brown the outer layer (bacon) of the chicken roulade.
 You can add 1 tbsp of olive oil to prevent sticking.
-Brown until the bacon are crisped.
+Brown until the bacon is crisped.

 Serve: Cut the Chicken Roulade on an angle with a sharp knife.
 Serve as appetizer or main dish with your favorite side dishes. 🙂